gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

     [xmlschema.rb script](https://bitbucket.org/osrf/sdformat/src/sdformat6_6.2.0/tools/xmlschema.rb).

 2.  **Name attribute checking:**
-    Check that name attributes are not an empty string `""`, and that siblings elements of the same type have unique names.
+    Check that name attributes are not an empty string `""`, and that sibling elements of the same type have unique names.
     This includes but is not limited to models, actors, links, joints, collisions, visuals, sensors, and lights.